Cost Segregation Explained (with Examples for Real Estate Investors)

 Take the Next Step

-Frequently Asked Questions
+Frequently Asked Questions — Cost Segregation

 Key Takeaways

-- Cost segregation accelerates depreciation
+- Cost segregation accelerates depreciation into earlier years

-- Planning before implementation is critical
+- Planning before implementation determines whether the strategy works